Why are Sri Lankans protesting in the streets?

 Mass protests flared up in early April with people calling for President Rajapaksa to resign, which he has refused to do.

 People are furious because the cost of living has become unaffordable.
-They are paying up to 30% more for food compared to a year earlier, which has led to some people having to cut down not only on what food they buy, but also the number of meals they eat every day.
+They are paying up to 30% more for food compared with a year earlier, which has led to some people having to cut down not only on what food they buy, but also the number of meals they eat every day.

-Shortages of fuel have seen long lines at petrol stations, and also hit public transport services.
+Shortages of fuel have seen long lines at petrol stations, while the crisis has also hit public transport services.

 "Earlier I used to get a bus in 15 minutes, now I have to wait one to two hours.
 Sometimes the bus stops midway with no fuel," one woman told the BBC.